-The healthcare and life sciences track at Modern Data Management Summit 2017 invited industry leaders who shared thoughts on contemporary industry themes such as data-driven strategies to improve commercial effectiveness in life sciences, democratization of master data management (MDM) helping pre-commercial companies with faster product launches, insights-driven patient engagement in healthcare, and real-time data enrichment with data as a service.
+The healthcare and life sciences track at Modern Data Management Summit 2017 invited industry leaders who shared thoughts on contemporary industry themes such as data-driven strategies to improve commercial effectiveness in life sciences, democratization of master data management (MDM) helping pre-commercial companies with faster product launches, insights-driven patient engagement in healthcare and real-time data enrichment with data as a service.

 Jamie Yates, Leader Master Data Management at AstraZeneca, discussed collaborative approaches for better data stewardship.
-It was interesting to learn how AstraZeneca allowed its field sales representatives to act as data stewards and granted them direct involvement into the Health Care Master.
-Reltio Cloud’s robust configurability with no need for tedious customizations and ease of use (UI inspired by consumer data-driven applications such as LinkedIn and Facebook) made it possible.
+It was interesting to learn how AstraZeneca allowed its field sales representatives act as data stewards and granted them direct involvement into the Health Care Master.
+Reltio Cloud’s robust configurability with no need for tedious customizations and ease of use (UI inspired by consumer data-driven applications, such as LinkedIn and Facebook) made it possible.

-Abhi Parab, Managing Director at PCGI Systems, presented a biopharma case study illustrating data driven strategies to improve the quality of business insights and effectiveness of commercial processes.
+Abhi Parab, Managing Director at PCGI Systems, presented a biopharma case study illustrating data-driven strategies to improve the quality of business insights and effectiveness of commercial processes.
 What their client needed was to resolve complex customer hierarchies and relationships, and integrate changing third party and internal data sets to deliver a true customer 360 view to the right business units and data stewards.
-He discussed how their client used Reltio Cloud to address these challenges by leveraging its commercial graph, data-as-a-service (DaaS), and integrated workflow capabilities.
+He discussed how their client used Reltio Cloud to address these challenges by leveraging its commercial graph, data as a service (DaaS) and integrated workflow capabilities.

-The first-ever Modern Data Management Summit (2017) provided a platform for healthcare & life sciences (HCLS) organizations to discuss the latest trends in data management and how these trends impact the evolving business needs.
+The first-ever Modern Data Management Summit (2017) provided a platform for healthcare and life sciences (HCLS) organizations to discuss the latest trends in data management and how these trends impact evolving business needs.
 It also helped them witness how companies in other industries are leveraging modern data management to stay ahead of the competition.
 If you could not make it this year, click the button below to request recordings of the selected sessions from DataDriven17.
 We look forward to seeing you next year at DataDriven18!